Where the design community meets.

-President at ZenDev, LLC Joined about 3 years ago
+President at ZenDev, LLC Joined over 3 years ago

 Fun thing to note - This website was built using Wordpress and ZURB Foundation!
 Check out this quick writeup on the team and tech involved: https://wptavern.com/obama-foundation-launches-new-website-powered-by-wordpress

 This is a great question!
 We don't have too much Elixir experience in house but if you do I'd be happy to collaborate with you to get one to happen.
 We recently helped a team build out a C# implementation using inky-rb as an example - it should be open sourced sometime pretty soon.

 If your'e interested in taking a pass on this, reach out to me at kball (at) zurb.com and I'll give you some pointers in the right direction.

 Thought this might be a nice counterpoint to the misogyny $#!7storm on the front page.
 Positive support of marginalized groups.

 Nice writeup!
 There's a ton of good stuff in here, and a great breakdown of some of the value created by Foundation for Emails 2.